-The Disciplinary Appeals meets and reviews all of the documentation and determines if the appeal should be granted on any or all of the grounds submitted.
+The Disciplinary Appeals meets and reviews all the documentation and determines if the appeal should be granted on any or all of the grounds submitted.

 - 6) What happens if my appeal is granted?
-If an appeal is granted on the basis of an unduly harsh sanction, the Disciplinary Appeals Committee will develop a detailed rationale as well as provide specific information that guided its actions.
-At that time the Office of Student Conduct will gather a committee of one faculty member from the Hearing Panel that heard the case or the Hearing Officer in cases of Disciplinary Conferences, a faculty member of the group that heard the appeal, and a member of the Office of Student Conduct to discuss the sanctions.
+If an appeal is granted on the basis of an unduly harsh sanction, the Disciplinary Appeals Committee will develop a detailed rationale for their decision.
+The Office of Student Conduct will gather a committee of one faculty member from the original hearing panel that heard the case (or the hearing officer in cases of administrative hearings or disciplinary conferences), a faculty member of the group that heard the appeal, and a member of the Office of Student Conduct to discuss the sanctions.
 That group may, by majority vote, change the sanctions or make no change to the sanctions.
 This group will provide a detailed rationale for their decision.
 In cases in which the appeal is granted on the basis of 1) information was not available at the time of the hearing, is now available, and could reasonably be expected to have altered the outcome of the case and / or 2) the University disciplinary procedures were violated in a way that probably adversely affected the outcome of the case, the matter will be sent back to the Office of Student Conduct for re-adjudication. - 7) What happens if my appeal is denied?
-If an appeal is denied all of the sanctions that were imposed remain in effect immediately and no further appeal is possible. - 8) How soon will I be notified of a decision?
-You will be notified shortly after the appeals committee reports their findings.
-You will be notified via email by the Office of Student Conduct & Community Expectations. - 9) What should my appeal say?
-Your appeal should be clear and concise, specify which ground(s) for appeal you think are relevant and provide evidence supporting why an appeal should be granted.
+If an appeal is denied, the sanctions that were imposed remain in effect and no further appeal is possible. - 8) How soon will I be notified of a decision?
+You will be notified shortly after the appeals committee reports their findings via email by the Office of Student Conduct & Community Expectations. - 9) What should my appeal say?
+Your appeal should be clear and concise, specify which ground(s) for appeal you think are relevant, and provide evidence supporting why an appeal should be granted.